 This page contains important information concerning the safety of your child when the weather causes transport difficulties or the school has to be closed in other circumstances where health and safety may be compromised.

-Adverse weather can make travelling dangerous to and from school, especially as Haslingden High School is one of the highest secondary schools in Lancashire and on the edge of the Pennines.
+Adverse weather can make travelling dangerous to and from school, especially as Haslingden High School and Sixth Form is one of the highest secondary schools in Lancashire and on the edge of the Pennines.
 As many of our students and staff travel considerable distances to the school by car and by public transport, we are heavily reliant upon passable roads.

 There are three main ways in which we will attempt to notify you as soon as possible if we need to close the school:

 - We will send an email to all contacts listed on our system who have parental responsibility.
 Please make sure the school has up-to-date email addresses for all relevant contacts